ideaJiang/HTTP-Server/README.md

 # main()

-All code is well *thoroughly* commented.
+All code is *thoroughly* commented.

 ```C++
 /* Main executed at runtime */